-We have appointed a designated teacher, Amandeep Hundal who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+We have appointed a designated teacher, Amandeep Hundal Year group Leader, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory quidance.

 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.